Had served as director of operations since 2011

 Segal brings 12 years as head coach, 284 career wins to Green Wave bench

-Jaye Loyd is in her first year as an assistant coach with the Tulane volleyball program.
-However, she has been with the program in some capacity for three of the last four years.
+Jaye Loyd is in her second year as an assistant coach with the Tulane volleyball program.
+However, she has been with the program in some capacity for four of the last five years.

 Loyd will be responsible for handling all aspects of recruiting, while training passers and liberos in addition to assisting in scouting.